jackdewinter/pymarkdown/newdocs/src/user-guide.md

 - Prints a stack trace if an application error is reported.

 This additional information is especially useful for initialization or configuration problems that occur before normal logging is fully configured.
+When reporting issues, attaching output from a run with `--stack-trace` and `--log-level DEBUG` (written to a log file) can significantly reduce the time needed to diagnose the problem.

 These behaviors do not change how Markdown documents are processed; they only affect logging and error reporting.